 Defines the table type -

-This section helps configure indexing and dictionary encoding related information for the Pinot table.
-For more details head over to Table indexing config
+This section defines the indexing related information for the Pinot table.
+For more details head over to Table indexing config.

 Define the server and broker tenant used for this table.
 More details about tenant can be found in Tenant.